-I have such mixed emotions about this books.
+I have such mixed emotions about A Touch of Gold.
 I was so excited for it because I haven’t read fiction inspired by Greek mythology in quite a while, so the genre itself was a bit of a nostalgia trip.
 Besides that and the gorgeous cover, there wasn’t much for me to keep interested and honestly, this is a book that probably would have taken me at least a month to read if I hadn’t listened to the audiobook of it.

 So I’ll start with the world building.
 To an extent, there wasn’t much that Sullivan had to build since the book is an extension of a Greek myth, but with that, there are also opportunities to add.
 I liked the concept of Princess Kora having a mental (spiritual?) connection to the other objects King Midas had turned to gold, and I like how the friendship between Kora and Hettie was written.

 A huge part of the story that I have issue with are the characters and their relationships with each other.
 To start, there are only two important female characters in the whole story: 1) the main character, Kora, and 2) her best friend Hettie.
 So if you’re looking for a story with even a touch of feminism in it, this ain’t it.
 Kora might be kinda okay sometimes as a female MC, but the rest of the story doesn’t back up any belief of gender equality.

 Not to mention, Kora is the type of main character that falls in love so easily.
 I get it, some people are like that, and they should be allowed to romanticize life if they want.
 But considering Kora’s been locked up in the castle, hidden from people for roughly 10 years, I just don’t understand how she could be to trusting or open to people.
 I’m not a psychology major, but that doesn’t add up to me.
 The romance isn’t even that cute, and I found myself not caring at all.